Do credit rating agencies threaten our financial stability?

 That fuelled anger about the agencies.

-In response to the allegations, S&P spokesman Martin Winn says: "We don't believe that these proceedings have any merit and we are defending against them very vigorously."'Out of control'
+In response to the allegations, S&P spokesman Martin Winn says: "We don't believe that these proceedings have any merit and we are defending against them very vigorously."

 But this is not the first time the agencies have come in for criticism.